 Leggings + button-down shirt + scarf + denim jacket

-This is a more fashion-forward take on your usual "leggings for the airport" outfit.
-Just mix in a few stylish pieces, like a slightly oversized button-down shirt, and a light wash denim jacket with ultra long sleeves.
-Finish with brown slip on sneakers.
+This is a more fashion-forward take on your usual “leggings for the airport” outfit.
+Just mix in a few stylish pieces, like a slightly oversized button-down shirt, a colorful scarf, and a classic medium wash denim jacket.
+Finish with simple slip on sneakers.

 What do you wear to the airport?

 Do you have any tips for getting through airport security in a hurry?
 What is your go-to airport outfit combination?
 Tell me in the comments.

 Editor’s note: This post was originally published in 2017; it was completely updated and revamped in 2019 with new photos, outfit sets, and information.